-Recently I had the pleasure to correspond a few times with Jean Marie Mathoul, one of the founding members of 48 Cameras – a musical collective & online collaborative project of several musicians.
+Recently I had the pleasure to correspond with Jean Marie Mathoul, one of the founding members of 48 Cameras – a musical collective & online collaborative project of several musicians.

 The correspondence started out of a mutual interest and respect for each others work, and though we never met each other in real life, Jean Marie (who turned out to be a very nice guy) gave me the opportunity to contribute some sounds for the recording 48 Cameras was working on.